cweiske/ouya-store-api/api/devs.ouya.tv/api-v1-apps-xxx.rst

 Usage
 =====
-- When the user enters the detail page in the store.
+- When the user enters the detail page in the discover store.
-- When the user enters the detail page for an already installed app.
 - Sometimes the OUYA refreshes details of all installed apps while running.

+Related to ``api/v1/details``, which is used for already installed apps.

 HTTP request